Dax Tejera and Wife Accused of Leaving Kids Alone Before Heart Attack

-ABC News’ Dax Tejera and Wife Accused of Leaving Kids Alone at Hotel Before Fatal Heart Attack
+Dax Tejera and Wife Veronica Accused of Leaving Kids Alone at Hotel Before Fatal Heart Attack

-ABC News' Dax Tejera and his wife, Veronica, are being accused of leaving their kids alone in the hours leading up to Dax's fatal heart attack last month.
+ABC News producer Dax Tejera and his wife, Veronica, are being accused of leaving their kids alone in the hours leading up to Dax's fatal heart attack last month.

-In a statement released by Veronica Monday, the 33-year-old mother-of-two, who is facing criminal charges, said she made a "poor decision," by leaving their 2-year-old and 5-month-old daughters alone on the evening of Dec.
+In a statement released by Veronica on Monday, the 33-year-old mother-of-two, who is facing criminal charges, said she made a "poor decision" by leaving their 2-year-old and 5-month-old daughters alone on the evening of Dec.
 23.

-"We had two cameras trained on my children as they slept, and I monitored them closely in the time I was away from them.
-While the girls were unharmed, I realize that it was a poor decision," she continued.

-"Our family has suffered a terrible tragedy.
-I respectfully ask for privacy while my children and I mourn Dax’s death," Veronica added.
+Veronica added, "Our family has suffered a terrible tragedy.
+I respectfully ask for privacy while my children and I mourn Dax’s death."

 According to multiple reports, Veronica was arrested and booked on two counts of "acting in a manner injurious to a child," just hours after Dax's death.
 The couple allegedly left the girls unattended at the Yale Club while they went out to dinner with friends at Bobby Van’s Steakhouse before he suffered a heart attack.